suffolklibraries/lgc/content/collections/events/wolsey-walks-23-06.md

     content:
       -
         type: text
-        text: 'Join the Ipswich Town Guides to discover Ipswich and its medieval buildings, both religious and secular, and to hear tales of colourful characters and dramatic events that shaped the town during this prosperous period.'
+        text: 'Join the Ipswich Town Guides to discover how Thomas Wolsey was born in Ipswich, and achieved the highest office in Church & State in the service of Henry VIII.
+Discover the places he knew as a boy, and his plans to make Ipswich his home once again, until his master turned against him and engineered his downfall.'
   -
     type: paragraph
     content: